Hire The Law Firm That Keeps

 • Financing terms that differ from what was promised

 Many fraud cases we handle start with contracts the buyer was rushed into signing.
+It is crucial to collect and carefully review all documents related to the sale before signing anything.

 4. Ask the Right Questions